Converters and Options¶

 Added in version 0.28.0.

-, will include cell errors such as #N/A
+If True, will include cell errors such as #N/A as strings.
+By default, they

-will be converted to None
+will be converted to None.

 formatter¶